 It has several advantages and disadvantages over CT, which include:

 Umbilical venous dilatation is a rare entity and often tends to occur as an isolated finding 4.

-It can arise from a number of patholgies
+Dilatation of the umbilical vein can arise from a number of pathologies:

 umbilical venous varix (UVV): particularly if focal